resilient-swarms/argos-sferes/README.md

-Evolution in the normal operating environment can be run using
+Evolution in the normal operating environment can be run using:

      ./bin/behaviour_evolcvt10D experiments/Gomes_walls_and_robots_std.argos

 Note here the binaries are organised as "behaviour_evol"${CVT}${DIM}D" where CVT is whether or not using CVT-MAPElites or MAPElites and DIM is the dimensionality of the behavioural descriptor.